amirhoseinzebarjadi/amirhoseinzebarjadi/README.md

 - 👋 Hi, I’m Amirhosein Zebarjadi
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning C# , asp.net core
+- 🌱 I’m currently learning Backend programming with C# and FRONTEND with CSS, HTML and JS
 - 💞️ I’m working in the company
 - 📫  My Mail is Amirhosein.zebarjadi@gmail.com